Glenbrook Vintage Railway: Day out with Thomas

 The most popular events operated by the railway, two trains up to six carriages long depart Glenbrook half-hourly between 10 am and 4 pm, usually.

 A smaller "shuttle train" operates in the siding linking the railway to the KiwiRail network.
 Often hauled by small diesel locomotive "Basil" in earlier years, the service has also been operated by WW 480 "Terry the Tank Engine" and more recently by "Thomas the Tank Engine" – a visitor to the railway.
-The GVR's "Thomas" is Bagnall 2475, owned by the Mainline Steam Trust and formerly used at the Tomoana Freezing Works, Hastings.
+The GVR's "Thomas" is Bagnall No. 2475, owned by the Mainline Steam Trust and formerly used at the Tomoana Freezing Works, Hastings.

-Double-decker buses, traction engines, vintage cars and other related displays have also been presented at these events over the years.
+Double-decker buses, traction engines, vintage motor cars and other related displays have also been presented at these events over the years.

 On "Day Out With Thomas" weekends, trains only travel to Fernleigh, before returning to Pukeoware and Glenbrook.

 Railfan Day

 The first Railfan Day was held in February 1996, specifically a celebration to dedicate the National Network fleet van FM 1133 to the memory of past long-time treasurer Arthur Tichener and celebrate the completion of the overhaul of historic carriage C 472.
 A variety of passenger and mixed trains was run culminating in an impressive steam train triple-headed by Silver Stream Railway's C 847, WW 480 and GVR No. 4, the ex-Taupo Totara Timber Company (Mallet).

 Since then various similar events have been held with special passenger and freight workings featuring a range of historic rolling stock and locomotives.
-These events usually run with resident locomotives and rolling stock, although visiting locomotives have occasionally made appearances, such as the Museum of Transport and Technology's (MOTAT) L 507, which attended the 2009 Railfan Festival.
+These events usually run with resident locomotives and rolling stock, although visiting locomotives have occasionally made appearances, such as the Museum of Transport & Technology's (MOTAT) L 507, which attended the 2009 Railfan Festival.